Stylll/Book-A-Meal/README.md

 * [Jest](https://jestjs.io/) - Delightful JavaScript Testing
 * [Enzyme](http://airbnb.io/enzyme/) - Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.
 * [Moxios](https://github.com/axios/moxios) - Moxios is a package for mocking axios requests for testing
+* [Nightwatch](http://nightwatchjs.org/) - Nightwatch.js is an easy to use Node.js based End-to-End (E2E) testing solution for browser based apps and websites
+* [Selenium](https://www.seleniumhq.org/) - Selenium is a browser automation package that helps to automate web applications for testing purposes

 #### Linter(s)